Pefaur Peninsula: Location

 Pefaur Peninsula lies on the west coast of the Antarctic Peninsula.

 The peninsula is bounded by Hughes Bay to the northeast and Charlotte Bay to the south, and is separated from Brabant Island to the northwest by the Gerlache Strait.

 The Herbert Plateau is to the southeast.

 Murray Island (Bluff Island) is to the north.

 Valdivia Point stands at its northern extremity.

 Name

-Pefaur Peninsula is named for Jaime E. Pefaur, a biologist from the University of Chile, who carried out studies of edaphic mesofauna in Antarctica, aboard the AGS.
-Yelcho of the Chilean Navy, during the Chilean Antarctic Expedition of 1967-1968.
+Pefaur Peninsula is named for Jaime E. Pefaur, a biologist from the University of Chile, who carried out studies of edaphic mesofauna in Antarctica aboard the Yelcho during the Chilean Antarctic Expedition of 1967–1968.

 Argentina calls it the Península Ventimiglia (Twenty Miles Peninsula).

 Glaciers

 Zimzelen Glacier

 A 3.7 km long and 2.5 km wide glacier on the Pefaur Peninsula.

 Situated east of Krapets Glacier and west of Blériot Glacier.

 Draining northwards, and flowing into the east arm of Salvesen Cove.

 Named after the settlement of Zimzelen in Southern Bulgaria.